The Magic of Superposition: A Survey on Simultaneous Transmission Based Wireless Systems: Network Coding

 Cooperation between the transmitters is considered in~\cite{Nokleby2016}.
 This is different than the cooperative networks as in Fig.~\ref{fig:cooperative}.
 In this study, cooperation indicates that the nodes can partially hear the messages of the other nodes which resembles the diversity improvement of a multiple antenna network.
 The results reveal that the partial cooperation between the nodes can increase the computation rate almost to the capacity.

 In~\cite{Ordentlich2012}, a \acrshort{cpnf} transform is proposed in which the \acrshort{wmac} is transformed to a modulo-lattice \acrshort{mimo} channel with the help of \acrshort{sic}.
 Joint typicality decoders are adopted to the \acrshort{cpnf} method in~\cite{Lim2016, Lim2017, Lim2018, Lim2019}.
 The \acrshort{cpnf} is also considered for random access channels in~\cite{Goseling2013, Goseling2014, Ashrafi2018}.
 The impact of the input distribution to the computation rate of the \acrshort{cpnf} is considered in~\cite{Zhu2015} for the Gaussian \acrshort{wmac}.
 It is shown that the Gaussian input distribution is not optimal and the computation rates can be improved if the input distributions are chosen wisely.
 In~\cite{Zhu2013}, \acrshort{cpnf} is extended to cognitive radio networks.

+In conclusion, PLNC and \acrshort{cpnf} methods aims to improve the total throughput of a network by exploiting superposition of signals.
+Especially \acrshort{cpnf} is widely investigated for various network models in the literature and essential theoretical results are obtained.
+Major drawback of these network coding schemes come from the perfect CSI requirement, perfect synchronization requirement and computational burden.
+Literature also includes studies that investigate and partially overcome these problems.
+Lastly, the literature lacks testbed implementations.
+We believe that the implementation of \acrshort{cpnf} schemes is an important future direction.
 In the following section, we present the computation and function alignment methods that are inspired by the function alignment and \acrshort{cpnf} methods.